 General Comments

 1.)
 The flow of logic seems to avoid talking about many other reasons why fish may be more prevalent in the center of the lake vs in other areas considered to be spawning habitats.
 Perhaps the lake trout are just migrating to the deeper colder parts or areas where they can be as far from shoreline areas as possible?
 Maybe they are avoiding predators or competitors in other locations?
 The alternative reasons were stated at the end of the introduction; we have expanded this section to make it clearer.

 There seems to be a large focus in the introduction on the potential effects of spatial differences in diets due to spatial differences in the prey base but no actual discussion of what those differences are.
 Are more YOY alewife or smelt found in the central basin…are these even what YOY lake trout diets are composed of or do they mostly eat mysids and zoop?
 If lake trout are eating zoop, mysis, and fish which are more likely to lead to more lipid rich lake trout?
+Information on juvenile diets, and the lack of data on spatial differences in abundance of prey items, has been added to the second paragraph in the Introduction.
+YOY lake trout eat 99% Mysis, so the question of which prey has more lipid content is not relevant at this stage

 Similarly, there is a lot of focus on diets of lake trout aged <4 as creating a bottleneck for the population yet no data or research is discussed that supports this claim.
 Where in the lake trout life cycle is the bottleneck for Lake Champlain?
 Are newly hatched swim-up fry abundant but nearly no age 1 (2 or 3) fish?
 Do we see large mortalities overwinter as is discussed repeatedly or do they experience more continual mortality?
 This has been added to the introduction.